| |

-The ability to transpose – to change the key of some music in your head and play it higher or lower than the original – is one of the things that defines a really proficient musician.
-Most professional musicians, both modern and classical, can transpose – some astonishingly well.
 You can really only say you know a chord sequence, or a tune, or a riff, when you can transpose it.
 This works the other way round – if you really want to know a tune, or a riff, or a chord sequence, try transposing it.
 You soon start to see the relative size of the steps between the notes or chord roots, plus many other pattern features, and this will make it a lot easier to remember.
-Younger pupils’ ability to learn to transpose is generally underestimated.
-The spin-off in terms of skill and progress of regular practise in transposing is significant, if hard to attribute precisely.

 The Roman numeral system (RNS) of naming chords uses Roman numerals to refer to the chords, not just of one key, but of any key.
 It is therefore extremely helpful in transposing.
 Take the trouble to understand this way of naming chords, because by doing so can use the chord sequences you learn this way in any key, and the system also helps you learn ‘how harmony works’.

-The Romans wrote numbers like this:
+The Romans wrote numbers like this.

 Check that you understand how the system works.
 You add up ‘ones’ to three, four is ‘one before five’ (represented by V), then you add ones to five until nine, which is ‘one before ten’ (X).
 Write the numbers out forwards and backwards, then the even numbers and the odd numbers, and so on.